Teres minor muscle

 The primary function of the teres minor is to modulate the action of the deltoid, preventing the humeral head from sliding upward as the arm is abducted.
 It also functions to rotate the humerus laterally.
 The teres minor is innervated by the axillary nerve.

 Structure

 It arises from the dorsal surface of the axillary border of the scapula for the upper two-thirds of its extent, and from two aponeurotic laminae, one of which separates it from the infraspinatus muscle, the other from the teres major muscle.

 Its fibers run obliquely upwards and laterally; the upper ones end in a tendon which is inserted into the lowest of the three impressions on the greater tubercle of the humerus; the lowest fibers are inserted directly into the humerus immediately below this impression.

+A normal anatomical variant of this is a much smaller appearing muscle with an intact tendon.
+This is referred to as the teres minimis; some literature refer to it as teres micro.

 Relations

 The teres minor originates at the lateral border and adjacent posterior surface of the scapula.
 It inserts at the greater tubercle of the humerus.
 The tendon of this muscle passes across, and is united with, the posterior part of the capsule of the shoulder-joint.